Now That The S&P 500 Has Bottomed, More Individual Stocks Are Breaking Out

 It seems to me that the toughest pill to swallow for weary investors is AMZN's valuation.
 How do you value a dominant, disruptive stock like this?
 We first begin with current earnings, future expected growth, and then come up with an appropriate multiple to place on the estimated earnings per share.
 Keep in mind that a primary theme of our post-COVID investment thesis is the idea that quality large cap names should demand a premium, in the form of higher relative multiples.

 As my regular readers know, I focus on five-year valuations.
-As a portfolio manager, I find it more advantageous to do five year valuations.
+As a portfolio manager, I find it more advantageous to do five-year valuations.
 Long-term focused valuations help to mitigate the emotions that weave their way into the investment selection process.

 As part of my selection criteria, I want to see at least 80% of upside potential over the next five years.
 Let's now take a look at my current valuation on Amazon, and see if meets my valuation criteria.